Horizontal-org/Tella-P2P-Protocol/README.md

 87fd 5869 a6b3 e414 112c 1934 ca00 be77 b8e4 584c 829a 4536 490b da9a 3928 be4a
 ```

-Security Note: Hash missmatch indicate a potential man-in-the-middle attack.
-Users should verify they are connecting to the correct device and check network security before retrying
+**Security Note:** A hash mismatch indicates a potential man-in-the-middle (MITM) attack.
+Users should verify that they are connecting to the intended device and ensure the network environment is secure before retrying.

 ## 3- Connection Establishment